Skip to main content

 About the Item

 A colorful harbor scene of Martha's Vineyard by noted Chicago Modern artist, Francis Chapin (Am.
 1899-1965).
-The painting depicts a blustery dockside view, with fishing and sailboats in the harbor and an American flag flying in the background.
+A vibrant, blustery dockside view, with fishing and sailboats in the harbor and an American flag flying in the background.
 During the 1950s, the artist had a cottage and studio in Martha's Vineyard, near Edgartown, where he and his family vacationed and painted during the summer months.
 Artwork size: 21” x 26”; Framed size: 22” x 27”.
 Provenance: Estate of the artist.
 Francis Chapin, affectionately called the “Dean of Chicago Painters” by his colleagues, was one of the city’s most popular and celebrated painters in his day.
 Born at the dawn of the 20th Century in Bristolville, Ohio, Chapin graduated from Washington & Jefferson College near Pittsburgh, Pennsylvania before enrolling at the Art Institute of Chicago in 1922.
 He would set down deep roots at the Art Institute of Chicago, exhibiting there over 31 times between 1926 and 1951.
 In 1927 Chapin won the prestigious Bryan Lathrop Fellowship from the Art Institute – a prize that funded the artist’s yearlong study trip to Europe.
 Upon his return to the United States, Chapin decided to remain in Chicago, noting the freedom Chicago artists have in developing independently of the pressure to conform to pre-existing molds (as was experienced by artists in New York, for example).
 Chapin became a popular instructor at the Art Institute, teaching there from 1929 to 1947 and at the Art Institute’s summer art school in Saugatuck, Michigan (now called Oxbow) between 1934 – 1938 (he was the director of the school from 1941-1945).
 Chapin’s contemporaries among Chicago’s artists included such luminaries as Ivan Le Lorraine Albright, Edgar Miller, William S. Schwartz and Aaron Bohrod among others.
 A prolific painter, Chapin produced numerous works while traveling in Mexico, France, Spain, Saugatuck and Martha’s Vineyard, where he frequently spent summers and taught at the Old Sculpin Gallery there.
 Chapin was best recognized for his dynamic and vibrant images of Chicago during the 1930s and 40s.
 Chapin was a resident of the Old Town neighborhood where he lived and kept his studio on Menomonee Street for many years.
 Described as a “colorful figure, nearly 6 feet 6 inches tall, and thin, and usually wearing tweeds”, it is easy to imagine Chapin at work observing the busy street life of the city.
 In addition to his many exhibitions at the Art Institute of Chicago, Chapin’s work was shown during his lifetime at such institutions as the Pennsylvania Academy of Fine Arts, Philadelphia; the Corcoran Gallery, Washington, D.C.; the National Academy of Design, New York; the Museum of Modern Art, New York; the Whitney Museum of American Art, New York and the Carnegie Institute, Pittsburgh, among others.
 Francis Chapin’s paintings are represented in the collections the Art Institute of Chicago; the Friedman Collection, Chicago; the Butler Institute of American Art, Youngstown; the Denver Art Museum; the Everson Museum of Art, Syracuse; the Norton Museum of Art, West Palm Beach; the Telfair Museum of Art, Savannah and the Brooklyn Museum of Art, among others.

 • Creator: